jhucompilers/fall2025/index.md

 ## News

+* **Nov 7** — [Assignment 5](assign/assign05.html) is due Friday,
+  Dec 7th.
+Note that late hours may not be used on this assignment: please plan accordingly.
 * **Oct 21** — Exam 2 wil take place in class on Monday, November 1st.
   Review materials are available on the [Resources](resources.html) page.
   Note that you are allowed to bring one sheet of *hand-written* notes.